mynkv/Samsung-PD-/README.md

 <details>
  <summary>Comparison of different cells of same gate.</summary>
 Below image contains comparison of 3, 2 input AND gate.
 We can see that as the area increases, performance increases but at the same time cost also increases.
-So a design contains all the tye of cells, fast as well slow, and there is always a trade off between area and performance
+So a design library contains all the tye of cells, fast as well slow, and there is always a trade off between area and performance.

 <img width="1085" alt="[icc2_shell" src="https://github.com/mynkv/Samsung-PD-/blob/3e1d8985e957a169015f340f7cc1de32cf8976d5/Samsung_PD_%23day0/dc_shell.png">
 </details>